Canada Trade Infrastructure Plan

 We need a Canada Trade Infrastructure Plan.

-From shovel ready to shovel worthy
+A changed investment focus from shovel ready to shovel worthy

-Let this be a first for Canada: a long-term trade infrastructure plan, developed jointly by governments and industry, with an unwavering focus on strategic national priorities and return on investment.
-We can generate greater value by prioritizing projects that are shovel worthy, rather than shovel ready.
+CTIP — a long-term trade infrastructure investment plan, developed jointly by governments and industry, with an unwavering focus on strategic national priorities and return on investment — is the right way to meet the moment

 An all-hands-on-deck priority.